ObesityHub/robokop-rags/README.md

 Create the text file: `<workspace>/rags.env`, parallel to the repository, and copy the following settings there.

 Change them as needed for your set up or use these defaults.

-In either case, you'll need to supply your own values for the secret variables at the end.

 ```
 #################### RAGS Environmental Variables ####################